 Each year PPrize.com issues a list of books on their prediction page.
 It does change over time and I try to read most of them to see if I can read the winner before it is announced.

 A note on the covers.
 All of these were checked out from the library.
-I scanned the cover and then pasted another section of the cover over the labels.
+I scanned the cover and then blanked the bar code labels.

 Here are some of my thoughts.

 I enjoyed reading the stories in Here in Berlin by Christina Garcia.
 They were all in some way connected, but since they were set in Cuba or Berlin this book does not meet my criteria of dealing with American life.

 Fresh Complaint by Jeffrey Eugenides is another collection of short stories.
 However, they are not connected so do not meet my criteria as a novel.
 It is also difficult for a former Pulitzer winner to win again.
 I did enjoy most of the short stories in this book

 Anything is Possible by Elizabeth Strout is a collection of short stories based on characters from her previous novel My Name is Lucy Barton.
 Strout is also a former Pultizer winner and I don’t think this collection is quite enough to win again.